People

 Non-Resident Affiliated Scholar

 Dan Guttman is a teacher, lawyer, and former public servant.
-He was Executive Director of the Presidential Advisory Commission on Human Radiation Experiments, Commissioner of the U.S. Occupational Safety and Health Review Commission, special counsel to Senate investigations of government management, and UNDP China and EU China foreign expert on environmental law.
+He was executive director of the Presidential Advisory Commission on Human Radiation Experiments, Commissioner of the U.S. Occupational Safety and Health Review Commission, special counsel to Senate investigations of government management, and UNDP China and EU China foreign expert on environmental law.
 He has represented cities, states, citizens, and workers in energy, environment, civil rights, antitrust, and whistle-blower litigation, and is of counsel to Guttman, Buschner, and Brooks.

 AaronHalegua.jpg